LogicMonitor + Catchpoint: Enter the New Era of Autonomous IT

 • Start addressing reliability as a systems problem by building a shared service context that reduces manual work and speeds confident decisions.

-Uptime checks can pass, high availability can be in place, and users still can’t complete basic actions.
-Pages load slowly, latency spikes, and requests stall — all without a single system flagged as down.
+Uptime checks can pass, high availability can be in place, and yet users could be having a poor experience completing basic actions like logging into an application or service.
+Pages load slowly, latency spikes, and requests stall without a single system flagged as down.

-Availability measures whether a service is running.
-Reliability measures whether it’s working for the person using it — a meaningfully different standard.
+Availability” measures whether a service is running but “reliability” is a meaningfully different standard that measures whether it’s working for the person using it.

 Today, reliability is measured through speed and responsiveness in real use.
 When performance slows, the experience degrades even if systems are reachable.
 The Catchpoint SRE Report underscores this clearly: most site reliability engineering (SRE) teams treat slow performance as seriously as downtime, and management generally agrees.